Helen Beggs and Brad Phillips, 1997

 The Giro Tasmania tour as listed below assumes a start and finish in Hobart, Australia's second oldest state capital, but it could just as well start from Launceston in the north of the State or Devonport, which is served by vehicle ferry from Melbourne.

-Starting from Hobart, it is recommended that you cycle anti-clockwise around the State, beginning with the easier cycle up the East coast and finishing with the prevailing westerlies at your back as you cycle over the central highlands from the West Coast back to Hobart.
+Starting from Hobart, it is recommended that you ride anti-clockwise around the State, beginning with the easier cycle up the East coast and finishing with the prevailing westerlies at your back as you cycle over the central highlands from the West Coast back to Hobart.
 If you start in Devonport or Launceston then it is recommended that you cycle the Giro Tasmania route clockwise, so that you will be fitter by the time you have to climb up to the central highlands.

-Although most cycle tourists take the "easier" option of only cycling the East Coast, imagining the West Coast to be more hilly and windy and therefore more difficult, we actually found the West coast roads better graded, more shaded by trees and protected from winds, and the scenery more attractive than the predominantly rural east coast.
+Although most cycle tourists take the "easier" option of only riding the East Coast, imagining the West Coast to be more hilly and windy and therefore more difficult, we actually found the West coast roads better graded, more shaded by trees and protected from winds, and the scenery more attractive than the predominantly rural east coast.

 The flight to Hobart from Melbourne takes approximately one hour, and 1.8 hours from Sydney, and can sometimes be "absorbed" into the price of an overseas ticket to Australia, therefore costing no extra.